Naruto the Movie: Blood Prison

-Naruto the Movie: Blood Prison (劇場版 ブラッド・プリズン, Gekijō-ban Naruto: Buraddo Purizun) is a 2011 Japanese anime action fantasy film based on Masashi Kishimoto's manga and anime series.
-It was released in Japan on July 27, 2011, in North America on February 18, 2014 and in Indonesia on April 19, 2015.
+Naruto the Movie: Blood Prison (劇場版 ブラッド・プリズン, Gekijō-ban Naruto Buraddo Purizun) is a 2011 Japanese anime action fantasy film based on Masashi Kishimoto's manga and anime series.
+It was released in Japan on July 27, 2011, in North America on February 18, 2014, and in Indonesia on April 19, 2015.
 Neon Alley began streaming the anime film on January 26, 2014.
 The theme song "Otakebi" is performed by Yusuke Kamiji.
-The film is set between the ninth season and the tenth season of the Naruto: Shippuden anime series.
+The film is set after the episode 196 of the Naruto: Shippuden anime series.

 Plot

 Naruto Uzumaki is arrested and sent to Hozuki Castle (鬼灯城, Hoozuki Jō) in the Hidden Grass Village, after he is mistakenly declared responsible for attacking the Fourth Raikage.
 Mui (無為), the head of the prison, places the Fire Style: Celestial Prison (火遁・天牢, Katon: Tenrō) seal on Naruto and limits his chakra.
 Ryūzetsu (竜舌), a Hidden Grass Black Ops member, tells him that Mui used Hot Water villager Kazan to frame Naruto, and Mui's son Muku (無垢) was sacrificed and sealed into the Box of Paradise ten years ago.
 During the prison riot, Mui uses Naruto's fox chakra to unlock the box, only for the resurrected Muku to be possessed by the demon Satori (サトリ) and invade the castle.
 Naruto and his friends fail to defeat Satori, but the dying Mui seals it within Muku with the formula and the victim returns to the box.
 As the group recapture the survived prisoners, Ryūzetsu dies using Dragon Life Reincarnation to save Naruto.
 The heroes then interred her and Mui, and place the sealed box at sea.
 Tsunade informs the team that Naruto's false arrest was rehearsed.
 Naruto then ties Ryūzetsu's bandanna around her gravestone, promising to cherish the life she returned to him, and re-quoting what she said about being a guiding light by protecting the things people cherish.